Ozoniuss/Masters-Projects/semester-1/Java-Technologies-and-Models-for-Distributed-Systems/tutorials/03_fatjar_solution/instructions.md

 ```

 A more clever approach would be to include just the classes used by the application (by exploring the imports).

+Note that it is possible this approach leads to name conflicts.